DonovanAndrews300/YugiReg/README.md

 - **File Upload**: Upload YDK files to autofill the registration form.
 - **Form Autofill**: Automatically fills in the form fields based on the uploaded YDK file data.
-- **Real-time Validation**: Ensures the form is correctly filled before submission.
 - **Downloadable PDF**: Allows you to download the filled registration form as a PDF.

 ## Installation